Small changes make a big impact in this historic brownstone remodel.

-Large Marvin Ultimate Casement windows on the parlor level connect the home visually to the backyard garden, and fill the remodeled kitchen with warm natural light.
-Light that also spills into the core of the home, thanks to the large Marvin windows.
-In the garden level nursery, a Marvin Ultimate Swinging French Door pulls in light and opens wide to unite interior and exterior living spaces.
-Herzog turned the stairway leading from the parlor level down to the nursery to sneak in a coat closet, further maximizing the functionality of the home and the impact of the remodel.
+From the Marvin Signature Collection, large Ultimate Casement windows on the parlor level connect the home visually to the backyard garden and fill the remodeled kitchen with warm natural light—light that also spills into the core of the home.
+In the garden level nursery, an Ultimate Swinging French Door pulls in light and opens wide to unite interior and exterior living spaces.
+Herzog turned the stairway leading from the parlor level down to the nursery to sneak in a coat closet—further maximizing the functionality of the home and the impact of the remodel.

 While the addition is relatively small, the limited scope of the project allowed Herzog to give the small details his full attention and design a thoughtful plan that honored the needs of his client as well as the brownstone’s history.

 “What’s nice about a little project like this one is you can focus a lot on the tiny details,” Herzog said.

 To help create the historic tearoom look he had envisioned, Herzog framed the new Marvin windows and doors with black acetylated wood.
 The material lends the property a certain timelessness and historic charm.
 An ornate black handrail on the stairway leading from the kitchen to the garden is another small detail that enhances the addition’s historic aesthetic.

 The result is a remodel that pays equal respect to the client’s desire for light-filled, contemporary living spaces as it does to preserving the historic aesthetics and character of the building.